research-centre-rez/cvat-dataset-tools/README.md

   --image-dir IMAGE_DIR
                         Directory with .jpg/.png images --images-per-task IMAGES_PER_TASK
-                        Number of images per one generated task (default:
+                        Number of images per one generated task (default: 10) --username USERNAME   CVAT username
-                        10)
-  --username USERNAME   CVAT username
   --password PASSWORD   CVAT password
-  --debug               Enable debug logging --reuse-project       If set, reuse the existing project owned by the
+  --debug               Enable debug logging --reuse-project       If set, reuse the existing project owned by the current
-                        current user.
+                        user.
 If a project with the same name exists but belongs to another user, a new one will be created.
 CVAT allows duplicate project names across users.
+  --dump-config         Dump all JSON configuration files and exit.
 ```

 **Example**: